 Endocrinology is a specialised area of medicine that focuses on your endocrine glands and the hormones they produce to regulate everything from your appetite, sleep cycle and fluid balance through to growth, fertility and even your mood and sex drive.
 An appointment with an endocrinologist will help diagnose hormone imbalances such as diabetes and thyroid conditions through, polycystic ovaries, testosterone deficiency, or problems involving the pituitary and adrenal glands.

 The complex interaction of hormones requires specialist management.
-Dr Kevin Shotliff is a leading expert in treating diabetes, thyroid disease and other less well-known endocrine conditions.
+Professor Kevin Shotliff is a leading expert in treating diabetes, thyroid disease and other less well-known endocrine conditions.

 What happens when you see a private endocrinologist?